The Bankrate promise

 - 25 percent bonus points for every dollar spent

-- 15 percent savings on standard rates at participating locations
+- Up to a 15 percent discount on standard rates at participating locations

 - Guaranteed upgrades in the U.S. and Canada when booking the midsize rate

-- Earn a free rental day after six credits (as opposed to 7 for non-elites)
+- Earn a free rental day after six credits (as opposed to seven for non-elites)

 - Access to Executive Area, where you can choose any full-size car and only pay the midsize rate

 Whether you call the airport your second home or fly just once a year, having Global Entry or TSA PreCheck can make your travel experience infinitely better.
 Membership in Global Entry lasts four years and costs $100, while membership in TSA PreCheck costs $78 dollars and lasts five years.
 Amex Platinum cardholders get an application credit of up to $100 every four years for Global Entry and 4.5 years for TSA PreCheck.
 Remember, if you’re approved for Global Entry, you’ll get TSA PreCheck at no additional cost.